stellar-admin/website/input/docs/installation.md

 ## Register services

-Once installed, you will need to configure StellarAdmin in your application's `Startup` class by calling the `AddStellarAdmin` extension method inside the `ConfigureServices` method.
+Once installed, you must configure StellarAdmin in your application's `Startup` class by calling the `AddStellarAdmin` extension method inside the `ConfigureServices` method.
 StellarAdmin also depends on the **Razor Pages** services, so be sure to register those by calling the `AddRazorPages` extension method.

 ```cs
 public void ConfigureServices(IServiceCollection services)